Urgent messaging reaches everyone in your community across all available devices—regardless of their notification preferences.

 |Text||iOS app||Android app|

 Urgent messages also include text-to-speech calls as a fallback if recipients aren’t reachable by text or app.
-This includes people who have opted out of text notifications, any delivery failures, and landline-only recipients.
+This includes people who have opted out of text notifications and any delivery failures.

-Urgent messaging should be used in situations that require timely communication, ranging lockdowns, weather closures, or unexplained absences.
+Urgent messaging should be limited to emergency situations, ranging lockdowns, weather closures, or unexplained absences.

 How to send an urgent message